Bike Seoul's

 - Guri City & Namyangju City

-The Guri City & Namyangju City page rolls into Bike Seoul to Yeoju, the next leg of the Hangang Bike Path.
+The Guri City & Namyangju City guide flows into the next leg of the Hangang Bike Path: Bike Seoul to Yeoju.

 Certification

 What about your bike passport?
-Cyclists seeking the Hangang and Cross-Country Route certifications often ride the south side of the Han River.
+Cyclists seeking the Hangang and Cross-Country Route certifications often choose the Han River’s South Side.

 Why?

 - The South Side path connects directly with the Ara Bike Path.
 No bridges to cross.
-(Both the North Side and South Side paths meet at Paldang Bridge).
+(Both the North Side and South Side courses meet at Paldang Bridge).

-- The South Side course holds more Certification Centers (red stamp booths).
+- The South Side course holds more certification centers (stamp booths).

 South Side (2):